 Knowledge and competence requirements before starting Mortgage Credit Directive (MCD) credit agreement activities

-The MCD sets minimum standards of professionalism for mortgage lenders and intermediaries, those involved in the manufacture of mortgages and those involved in granting loans.
-The Directive lists nine areas of appropriate knowledge (including the loan products offered, the property sales process, valuations, ethics and assessing affordability).
+The MCD still applies after the end of the transition period and sets minimum standards of professionalism for mortgage lenders and intermediaries, those involved in the manufacture of mortgages and those involved in granting loans.
+The Directive lists 9 areas of appropriate knowledge (including the loan products offered, the property sales process, valuations, ethics and assessing affordability).

 However, the MCD standards also apply to some staff who are not sellers, and so who are not required to have an appropriate qualification.
-These staff, who are involved in the manufacture of mortgages or granting credit, will need to meet the minimum MCD requirements that we have added into TC (see TC 2.1).
+These staff, who are involved in the manufacture of mortgages or granting credit, need to meet the minimum MCD requirements in TC 2.1.